 - To play it safe, the trader places a stop loss above the opening price.
 This way, even if a price goes down, the trader will walk away with a small profit.

-- Following the news release, a price starts to move fast.
-The stop loss order is not activated.
+- Following the news release, the price starts to move fast.
+The stop-loss order is not activated.
 As a result, the closing price turns out to be lower than the opening price.
 The trade closes with a loss.
 The trader ends up with a price worse than expected.